image

 Liberation Theology

-Gustavo Gutiérrez Merino, O.P. (born 8 June 1928 in Lima) is a Peruvian theologian and Dominican priest, and acclaimed author of
+Gustavo Gutiérrez Merino, O.P. (born 8 June 1928 in Lima), Peruvian theologian and Dominican priest, and acclaimed author of

 A Theology of Liberation: History, Politics, and Salvation (1973).